systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 ### Making sure we use the latest stable Fedora CoreOS AMI

 Now that you've edited an existing Qualification, let's use your newfound abilities to extend System Initiative in new ways.
 The application you deployed in the first tutorial ran on [Fedora CoreOS](https://getfedora.org/en/coreos).
 As a best practice, you want to be sure that you are always running the latest stable version of Fedora CoreOS available in a given AWS Region.
 This is the kind of thing folks often try to do with "Policy as Code" frameworks.
-In System Initiative, you can write a custom Qualification to do it __in real time__.
+In System Initiative, you can write a custom Qualification to do it __in real-time__.

 In your Customization Window, remove your search filter from the search functions box, and close the tab for the 'Docker image exists' function by clicking the `X` on the tab: